adam-lowe/treeofmeaning2/README.md

     - Want to make vertical tabs look more in style with fullscreen version (Yellow background, darken color on hover)

-Issue: Subtitle text not wrapping on mobile view?

-Add placeholder text to properly test scrolling on the site
+*Add placeholder text to properly test scrolling on the site*

+Swap the colors to match the tabs (no yellow)

+Make a more clear difference between tabs

 Add 2 more links- GET FEEDBACK ON WHAT THESE ARE FIRST

 Further desc on Fonts and color scheme

+Issues

+    - Subtitle text not wrapping on mobile view?
+    - White space beneath content?